Scuba Diving is Fun, here are the different PADI courses I am lucky to teach.

 Advanced Open Water Diver

 I personally love teaching this course, and usually the students love the challenges this course presents to them!
 You can be as young as 12 years old and get a Junior ranking!
 And also credited towards your Master Scuba Diver ranking!!This course is very rewarding and challenging most divers will agree that the rescue course is probably the best course they ever take, it builds confidence and character!
 It also gives you the diver an idea of your personal capabilities in responding to a rescue situation.
 Most Rescue Divers also do the Oxygen Provider specialty to compliment this course.
-Rescue divers should also have current CPR licences to.
+Rescue divers should also have current CPR licenses to.

 Emergency First Response